 The service aims to help the customer to become a part of society and to improve the customer's quality of life and livelihood.

-Customer service tel.
-09 3106 9597.
-In case the number is taken or we are not able to answer the phone, please leave a message.
+Customer service tel. +358 9 3106 9597.
+In case the line is busy or we are not able to answer the phone, please leave a message.